Leptomeria drupacea: Parasitism

 The order Santalales is one of the largest groups of parasitic plants.
-These plants are functionally specialised to acquire essential nutrients through attaching to ‘host’ plants via a modified root called a haustorium.
+These plants are functionally specialised to acquire essential nutrients through attaching to "host" plants via a modified root called a haustorium.

 Leptomeria drupacea is considered a hemiparasite.
 Unlike holoparasites, hemiparasites are not completely dependent on hosts because they can produce some of their own sugars via photosynthesis.
 Parasitism allows these plants to establish in environments where nutrient availability is poor.

 Other species

-Out of the 17 Leptomeria species, there are only 4 species which have white flowers like L. drupacea; L. glomerata, L. pachyclada, L. pauciflora and L. preissiana.
+Out of the 17 Leptomeria species, there are only four species that have white flowers like L. drupacea; L. glomerata, L. pachyclada, L. pauciflora and L. preissiana.

-Of these 4 species, only one crosses over in its distribution and shares a similar habit, L. glomerata.
+Of these four species, only one crosses over in its distribution and shares a similar habit, L. glomerata.
 The best way to distinguish between the species is by their height and the number of flowers in an inflorescence.
 L. glomerata are typically no taller than 30cm and have 1-10 flowers in an inflorescence whereas L. drupacea can grow up to 3 metres and have typically more than 10 flowers in an inflorescence.

 Leptomeria drupacea is also often confused with L. acida due to the tepals flushing pink as they age.
 Therefore, best way to segregate from this species with reddish or green tepals is by counting 10-16 flowers in an inflorescence, and observing a prominently lobed floral disk.